 ChangeMakers Service Projects For 2018 – 2019

-ChangeMakers will be helping at AGE of Central Texas for Martin Luther King Day of Service and working on our Global Youth Service Day.
+ChangeMakers will taking applications for Community Service at a Non-Profit for Martin Luther King Day of Service and working on our Global Youth Service Day.

 YOU ARE WELCOME TO PROPOSE MORE THAN ONE PROJECT FOR NEXT SCHOOL YEAR 2018 – 2019.
 PLEASE DO SO BY COMPLETING MULTIPLE SEPARATE APPLICATIONS.